Solomon Gandz

-Solomon Gandz (2 February 1883, Tarnobrzeg, Austria-Hungary - 30 March 1954) was a historian of science.
+Solomon Gandz (2 February 1883 in Tarnobrzeg, Austria-Hungary – 30 March 1954) was a historian of science.

 Gandz published on the history of mathematics and astronomy in medieval Jewish and Islamic civilizations.

 From 1915 to 1919, Gandz was professor of Jewish theology and Jewish history in the gymnasium and realschule in Vienna.

 From 1923 to 1934, he was librarian and professor of Arabic and Medieval Hebrew at the Rabbi Isaac Elchanan Theological Seminary of Yeshiva University in New York.

 From 1942 until his death in March 1954, he was research professor of the history of Semitic Civilization at the Dropsie College for Hebrew and Cognate Learning in Philadelphia, Pennsylvania, (except for the war years when he was in government service).